-Property Crowdfunding is a method of working with the crowd to finance property projects.
-This type of investment opportunity is available to almost everyone, with many people investing small amounts into a property project.
-Some projects also offer learning opportunities, allowing the general public to learn how the property market and property projects work, whether it be planning gain, new build or conversion.
+Property Crowdfunding is where a number of investors finance the property project.
+This type of investment opportunity is available to almost everyone, with many people investing varying amounts into a property project.
+Some projects also offer learning opportunities, allowing investors to learn about planning gain, construction or property conversion.

-Property crowdfunding usually takes one of two forms.
+Property crowdfunding usually takes one of two forms, namely equity investments and peer to peer lending.
 The two types vary in their risk and return profiles and it is really important to understand the differences.
 These are explained below.

-In an equity based property crowd raise, the investor is typically buying shares in the company that owns the property.
+For an equity investment opportunity, the investor is typically buying shares in the company that owns the property.
 The property can be a plot of land, a building or other property asset.
-In essence, the investor becomes a part owner of the company.
+In essence, the investor becomes a part owner (shareholder) of the company that owns the asset.

 Returns are received in the form of dividends and capital growth.
-Dividends can be paid throughout the project (based upon rental income for example) and capital growth usually at the end when the project is sold or re-financed.
+Dividends can be paid throughout the project (based upon rental income for example) and capital growth that is usually paid at the end when the project is sold or re-financed.

-With equity investments, other finance providers are likely to be paid back before shareholders receive their capital and projected returns.
+With equity investments, other finance providers (where the fundraiser may take a development loan) are likely to be paid back before shareholders receive their capital and projected returns.
 With property investment, the exit is often a refinance or sale.
 Some investment projects also provide regular interim payments in the form of dividends.

 Equity is considered a higher risk investment than peer to peer lending and therefore usually offers a projected higher return.
-Naturally, the projected returns offered will vary from project to project and fundraiser to fundraiser.
+Naturally, the projected returns offered will vary from one investment opportunity to another.
 Ultimately, it is up to the fundraiser to decide what projected return could be made available to investors.
 Investors then decide whether they wish to take part.

 Peer to Peer Lending

-The terms peer to peer lending, debt and bonds are often muddled up and whilst in principal all are lending funds, there are significant differences from the technical, payment and regulatory perspectives.
+The terms peer to peer lending, debt and bonds are often muddled up and whilst in principal all are lending funds, there are marked differences from the technical, payment and regulatory perspectives.

 Peer to peer lending risk and return

 These investments are regarded as a lower risk than equity and typically offer a lower projected return.
-Peer to peer projects will typically have some form of security, which means that there is a ‘charge’ over an asset.
-Charges can be a first charge which ranks top and means these charge holders get paid first.
+Peer to peer lending investment opportunities will typically have some form of security, which means that there is a ‘charge’ over an asset.
+Charges can be a first charge which means you get paid first.
 Secondary (or later) charges means that the charge holder gets paid after the higher ranking charges have been paid.
 First charge holders typically control whether to trigger a demand for payment.

-An obvious example of when security may exist is in a crowdfunded property project.
-If a fundraiser has a piece of land and wishes to raise finance for the development and build, the platform will look to take a registered charge on the land.
-The value of the land must be enough to cover the original amount borrowed and associated fees.
+An example of when security may exist is in a crowdfunded property project is where a fundraiser has a piece of land and wishes to raise finance for the development and build.
+The platform will look to take a registered charge on the land.
+The value of the investment must be enough to cover the original amount borrowed and associated interest / fees.

 Investment Choices: Things to Consider: